-- (a) Except as otherwise provided in subsections (b), (d), and (e), a security interest in a vehicle may be perfected only by a security-interest statement that is effective under Section 25.
-The security interest is perfected upon the later to occur of receipt of the security-interest statement under Section 25 or attachment of the security interest under [Uniform Commercial Code Section 9-203]. - (b) If the office creates a certificate of title naming a lessor, consignor, bailor, or secured party as owner and the interest of the person named as owner is a security interest, the certificate of title serves as a security-interest statement that provides the name of the person as secured party.
+- (a) Except as otherwise provided in subsection (b), (d), or (e), a security interest in a vehicle may be perfected only by a security-interest statement that is effective under Section 25.
+The security interest is perfected upon the later of receipt of the security-interest statement under Section 25 or attachment of the security interest under [Uniform Commercial Code Section 9-203]. - (b) If the office creates a certificate of title naming a lessor, consignor, bailor, or secured party as owner and the interest of the person named as owner is a security interest, the certificate of title serves as a security-interest statement that provides the name of the person as secured party.
 If the interest of the person named as owner in an application for a certificate of title delivered to the office in accordance with Section 9 is a security interest, the application is a security-interest statement that provides the name of the person as secured party.
-The naming of the person as owner on the application or certificate of title is not of itself a factor in determining whether the interest is a security interest. - (c) If a secured party assigns a perfected security interest in a vehicle, the receipt
+The naming of the person as owner on the application or certificate of title is not of itself a factor in determining whether the interest is a security interest.

-- by the office of a security-interest statement providing the name of the transferee or its representative as secured party is not required in order to continue the perfected status of the security interest against creditors of and transferees from the original debtor.
-However, a purchaser of a vehicle subject to a security interest that obtains a release from the secured party indicated in the files of the office or on the certificate of title takes free of the security interest and of the rights of a transferee if the transfer is not indicated in the files of the office and on the certificate of title. - (d) This section does not apply to a security interest in a vehicle created by a person during any period in which the vehicle is inventory held for sale or lease by the person or is leased by the person as lessor if the person is in the business of selling goods of that kind. - (e) A secured party may perfect a security interest by taking possession of a vehicle only pursuant to [Uniform Commercial Code Section 9-313(b) and 9-316(d)].
+- (c) If a secured party assigns a perfected security interest in a vehicle, the receipt by the office of a security-interest statement providing the name of the transferee or its representative as secured party is not required in order to continue the perfected status of the security interest against creditors of and transferees from the original debtor.
+However, a purchaser of a vehicle subject to a security interest which obtains a release from the secured party indicated in the files of the office or on the certificate of title takes free of the security interest and of the rights of a transferee if the transfer is not indicated in the files of the office and on the certificate of title. - (d) This section does not apply to a security interest in a vehicle created by a person during any period in which the vehicle is inventory held for sale or lease by the person or is leased by the person as lessor if the person is in the business of selling goods of that kind. - (e) A security interest is perfected to the extent provided in [Uniform Commercial Code Section 9-316(d)].
+A secured party may also perfect a security interest by taking possession of a vehicle only pursuant to [Uniform Commercial Code Sections 9-313(b) and 9-316(d)].